albert-rz/fiveam/docs/articles/users_groups.md

 ## Add

 `useradd` is used to create new user accounts.
-As an example, The command below will add a new user named "albert-rz":
+As an example, The command below will add a new user named "max":

 ```bash
 $ useradd -s /bin/bash -m -G sudo max